Battery0/bank/README.md

 # Bank Challenge

-Bank app that allows you to add deposits & withdrawls to your account that is tracked.<br>
+Bank app that allows you to add deposits & withdrawals to your account that is tracked.<br>
 Allows you to print your stored transactional history.

 ## Note to Coaches - Submission 1